simalexan/battlecamp/README.md

 Cards from the first, initial BattleCamp are going to be open source and in the folder `cards`.
 We will be slowly adding them.

 The card data is contained in the `src/cards.json`.
 You can change the data there and then use `generate-cards.js` to generate a new set of cards with the updated information and in different colors, text, effects and so on.

+## Rights

+Wardley Maps belong to Simon Wardley.

+Battle Camp is following the licenses defined by the Wardley Maps, and is under the CC by SA 4.0 license.